top of page

 WORKING TOGETHER TO PROTECT OUR INVESTMENT

 Welcome to the Valentines House Ground Rent Working Group (GRWG) website.
-We are a committee of leaseholder volunteers who are working together to explore legal options to protect our investments and resolve our ground rent issue which is causing difficulty with sales.
+We are a committee of leaseholder volunteers who are working together to explore legal options to protect our investments and resolve our ground rent issue, which is causing difficulty with sales, and is a separate initiative from the Right to Manager (RTM).
 This site is to provide information on our options, provide access to relevant and useful information, and share answers to common questions that you might have.

 The Problem